samsinz/house-of-burgundy/readme.md

 # House of Burgundy game made by Sam Sinz

-## Why I choose this game?
+## Why I chose this game?

-Having lived a few years in a village in Burgundy, I’ve always been amazed by the endless exploring opportunities of a seemingly boring place.
+Having lived a few years in a village in Burgundy, I have always been amazed by the endless exploring opportunities of a seemingly dull place.
-For this project, I’ve decided to develop a scavenger-hunt type game where the user needs to find my friend in the village.
-By discovering the village and its mysteries, the user finds important items and is given side quests by interesting characters.
+For this project, I have decided to develop a scavenger hunt-type game where the user helps Sam find his friend in the village.
+By discovering the area and its mysteries, the user picks up essential items and is given side quests by colorful characters.

 ## Key features